Assos Kefalonia: How to Visit the Beautiful Town & Venetian Castle

 During this time, it was used as a strategic fortress to defend against piracy and the invading Ottoman forces.
 However, after 1920 it was turned into a prison until disaster struck with the 1953 earthquake.

-If you’re planning to hike up to the Assos Castle we recommend doing so right when you get there.
+If you’re planning to take the Assos Castle walk we recommend doing so right when you get there.
 The earlier you go in the morning the more you can shield yourself from the hot Greek sun!

 We were surprised that the path up to the ancient fortress of Assos Kefalonia was wide and paved.
 A few minutes into the trail, you will pass a sign that shows a more traditional hike up through the forest.